kubestash/docs/docs/guides/volumes/pvc/index.md

 hello from pod 2.
 ```

-## Backup
+## Prepare Backend

-Now, we are going to backup the PVC `nfs-pvc` in a GCS bucket using KubeStash.
-We have to create a Secret and a `BackupStorage` object with access credentials and backend information respectively.
+Now, we are going to backup the `nfs-pvc` PVC  in a GCS bucket using KubeStash.
+We have to create a `Secret` with  necessary credentials and a `BackupStorage` object to use this backend.
+If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/backends/overview/index.md).

 > For GCS backend, if the bucket does not exist, KubeStash needs `Storage Object Admin` role permissions to create the bucket.
 For more details, please check the following [guide](/docs/guides/backends/gcs/index.md).

-**Create Storage Secret:**
+**Create Secret:**

-Let's create a Secret named `gcs-secret` with access credentials of our desired GCS backend,
+Let's create a Secret named `gcs-secret` with access credentials to our desired GCS bucket,

 ```bash
 $ echo -n '<your-project-id>' > GOOGLE_PROJECT_ID